Yasotha1681/FishSnap/README.md

 # FishSnap
 # Indroduction
-The Fish Identification App is designed to help users identify different species of fish from images.
+The FishSnap App is designed to help users identify different species of fish from images.
 This app can be useful for hobbyists, researchers, fishermen, and anyone interested in marine biology.
 # Key Features
 * User Authentication
 * Image Upload